etheleon/etheleon.github.io/_posts/articles/2018-12-16-tidying-up-pandas.md

     query("sepal_width > @cutoff”)  # this is using a SQL like language
 ```

-> One downside of using this is linters like which follows the `pep8` convention like `flake8` will complain about the `cutoff` variable not being used although it is declared.
+> One downside of using this is linters which follows the `pep8` convention like `flake8` will complain about the `cutoff` variable not being used although it has already been declared.
 This is because the linters are unable to recognise the use of `cutoff` inside the query quoted string.

 Surprisingly, filter makes a return in pySpark. :)